The Dixie Hummingbirds: 1940–1944

 As time progressed, the Hummingbirds decided to move up north as part of the Great Migration.
 The North provided better opportunities and was better in dealing with justice for African Americans.
 In 1941, the Hummingbirds moved to Washington, D.C., where Davis had an aunt with whom they could stay.
 The group would eventually go to Philadelphia, where Barney Parks' father lived.
 Most importantly, they were promised work from Charlie Newsome, a booking agent they had met in Jacksonville, who had been managing a group called the Royal Harmony Singers.

 In 1942, the Hummingbirds would make the move north with James Davis, Barney Parks, Ira Tucker, Wilson Baker and William Henry.
 Charlie Newsome arranged an audition for the Hummingbirds with John Hammond, an unofficial musical director for the Café Society, a black and tan club in New York.
 Hammond was looking for a gospel act to work in the club.
 Impressed with the Hummingbirds, they were given the gig.
 Hammond did not like the "Dixie" in their name.
 They changed their name so that they would not convey a suggestion of slavery.
 At that time they were performing under three names: the Dixie Hummingbirds in churches, the Swanee Quintet in Philadelphia, and the Jericho Quintet at the Café Society.
 While performing at the Café Society, the Hummingbirds were often backed by Lester Young's sextet.
-William Henry was drafted into the military in 1943, when William Bobo replaced him.
+William Henry was drafted into the military in 1943, with William Bobo replacing him.
 Hammond was fond of Henry and ended their contract with Café Society when he left the group.

 1945–1951

 Ira Tucker was asked to leave the Hummingbirds and join the Golden Gate Quartet.
 He told Davis, who urged him to try them out, which he did for a day and a half before deciding he could stay no longer.
 Barney Parks had to leave the group due to being drafted.
-Before he left, he helped find a replacement.
-He found Beachy Thompson of the Willing Four out of Baltimore, who at the time recently opened for the Hummingbirds at their anniversary program.
+Before he left, he helped find a replacement, Beachy Thompson of the Willing Four out of Baltimore, who at the time recently opened for the Hummingbirds at their anniversary program.
 The Hummingbirds signed to Regis Records, which changed its name to Manor Records, owned by Irving Berman, in 1945.
 In 1946, The Hummingbirds signed a record deal with Apollo Records, a growing New York Based label.
 Apollo Records also signed Mahalia Jackson.

 1952–1959

 The Hummingbirds had signed and recorded with Gotham and Okeh Records.
 They recorded for both labels and did not have any hits from either label.
 They continued to tour heavily.
 The Hummingbirds decided that they needed a new label.
-They went out to Texas the sign and record with Peacock Records under Don Robey.
+They went to Texas to sign and record with Peacock Records under Don Robey.

 These recordings proved successful and the Hummingbirds were back in the Billboard charts.
 Around this time, the Hummingbirds asked Howard Carroll to be a part of the group, replacing Paul Owens.
 Carroll did not do much singing; he preferred to play the guitar.